iterative/mlem.ai/content/docs/get-started/deploying.md

 ## Making requests

+The application is now live on Heroku.
 You can go [here](http://example-mlem-get-started-app.herokuapp.com) and see the same OpenAPI documentation.
 For details on it, refer to the **Serving** section.
 You can also try to do some requests:

 ```py